 There are many government agencies U.S. citizens have access to, including health care, life insurance, social security, and retirement benefits.

 Government Agency refers to a unit of the National Government.
 This term includes regulatory agencies, chartered institutions, and government.

 Examples of Government Agencies

-The main US government agencies you may be familiar with include U.S. Department of Agriculture, U.S. Department of Defense, U.S. Department of Education, U.S. Department of Health and Human Services.
+The main US government agencies you may be familiar with include the U.S. Department of Agriculture, U.S. Department of Defense, the U.S. Department of Education, and U.S. Department of Health and Human Services.
 One other government agency includes the U.S. Department of Homeland Security, but there are many more.

 By gaining your citizenship rights, you gain access to the benefits and services from those listed above as well as access to federal employment and federal jobs, financial aid grants, and college scholarships after obtaining the U.S. citizenship government agencies require.

 U.S. citizens generally get priority when petitioning to bring family members permanently to this country.